25 Encouraging Bible Verses for Addiction Recovery

 Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.
 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour.1 Peter 5:6-8

 Feeling anxious goes hand-in-hand with working toward addiction recovery.
-However, anxiety does not help, which is why the Lord tells us to hand our anxieties over to Him.
+However, anxiety does not help, which is why the Lord tells you to hand your anxieties over to Him.
 In His hands, they are cast away for good, not just for a little while.

-God desires for us to have the crown of life not a crown of thorns.
+God desires for you to have the crown of life not a crown of thorns.
 He is trustworthy.
 Even though the devil prowls like a lion, our Lion of Judah devours your anxiety.

 11. Just Say No